 Each climber can choose to schedule their flight home from February 29th onward.
 If individuals are interested in continuing to travel or explore more safari options in Tanzania, please feel free to make separate reservations with 1000 Shades of Green Tour & Safari Co. by contacting Charles at email@example.com

-1000 Shades of Green (www.gogreensafari.com) is a community conscious tour operating company that operates in East Africa with offices in Entebbe, Uganda.
+If you would like to add additional tour days before or after the trip please contact 1000 Shades of Green (www.gogreensafari.com).
+1000 Shades of Green is a community conscious tour operating company that operates in East Africa with offices in Entebbe, Uganda.
 We offer tours and safari packages, reality excursions and a variety of other activities to give tourists an adventurous, enjoyable and a fulfilling time in East Africa.
 Although we are a private company, we partner with numerous NGOs & communities & strive towards a more developed East Africa.
 We understand that tourism can bring both positive and negative impacts to the destinations in which we operate.

 We also understand that it is our responsibility, as a local tour operator, to minimize any negative impacts and work towards making places better for people to live in and for people to visit.
 We are keen to minimize negative economic,environmental, and social impacts while generating greater economic benefits for local people that enhances the well being of host communities.
 Our clients and partners have helped us improve working conditions and access to the tourism industry by involving the local people in decisions that affect their lives and life chances.
 Your responsible attitude as well as love for adventure are some positive contributions to the conservation of natural and cultural heritage.